Course Catalog 2024-2025

 ECO 258 Applied Market Design (4 Credits)

 In 2012, the Nobel Memorial Prize in Economics Sciences was awarded to Alvin Roth and Lloyd Shapley for their theoretical and practical work on the design of markets.
 This course provides an introduction to the field of market design, focusing on the functioning of specific markets and market mechanisms.
-Applications include but are not limited to: auctions, kidney exchange, medical match, school choice, course allocation, and trading on the stock market.
-In addition, we will study the market design aspects of new technologies that facilitate new types of marketplaces, such as cryptocurrencies and taxi-ride platforms.
-Prerequisite: ECO 250 or permission of the instructor. {S}
+Applications include but are not limited to: auctions, kidney exchange, medical match, school choice, course allocation and trading on the stock market.
+In addition, the class studies the market design aspects of new technologies that facilitate new types of marketplaces, such as cryptocurrencies and taxi-ride platforms.
+Prerequisite: ECO 250, or equivalent. {S}

 Fall, Spring, Variable